Last Updated on

 - NK cells are also an important source of angiogenic growth factors.
 They generate various angiogenic growth factors like angiopoietin (Ang-1, Ang-2), angiogenin, keratinocyte, fibroblast, a vascular endothelial growth factor, which help in supplying blood to the developing foetus.

-What Causes Overproduction of Natural Killer Cells during Pregnancy?
+What Causes Overproduction of Natural Killer Cells During Pregnancy?

 High-stress levels or auto-immune disease can impact the NK cells activity.
 NK cells are disposed to enhance vigorously owing to an overactive immune system.
 In instances of some inflammation in the endometrial lining, pelvic cavity, or fallopian tubes, or polycystic ovarian syndrome, the immune system may react by sending NK cells moving in the bloodstream to attack and destroy the infected cells causing the problem.
 In such a scenario, the uterine NK cells, guarding the embryo, withdraw to allow the incoming peripheral NK cells to do their job.
-At times these cells tend to perceive the embryo as a foreign body thereby attacking and killing it which leads to a miscarriage.
+At times these cells tend to perceive the embryo as a foreign body thereby attacking and killing it, which leads to a miscarriage.

 Can Excess NK Cells in the Bloodstream Cause Miscarriage?

 Natural killer cells are often linked to miscarriage, which is not completely wrong.
 An overabundance of NK cells in the bloodstream can result in a miscarriage.
 The NK cells mistakenly start seeing the embryo as a foreign organism thus attacking and damaging it.
-Excessive production of NK cells can also negatively impact embryo implantation in the uterus causing infertility in women.
+Excessive production of NK cells can also negatively impact embryo implantation in the uterus, causing infertility in women.

-How to Balance NK Cells during Pregnancy
+How to Balance NK Cells During Pregnancy

 Many couples wish to know what stops natural killer cells in pregnancy.
 You will be happy to know that natural killer cells can be controlled in pregnancy.
 Few ways to balance high NK cells to have a successful pregnancy are as follows:

 - In case of inflammation in a woman’s pelvic cavity, a biopsy can be done to check the heightened levels of NK cell activity.
-The biopsy is usually performed between 24th and 28th days of menstrual cycle.
+The biopsy is usually performed between 24th and 28th days of the menstrual cycle.
 The procedure is an invasive one but not painful.
 It usually doesn’t require the use of anaesthesia.

 - A comprehensive evaluation of T3, T4 and TSH (Thyroid Stimulating Hormone) levels to evaluate the working of the thyroid gland can also be done.
 It helps in assessing the presence of thyroid antibodies.

-- An effective treatment to regulate excess NK cells brings into play the utilization of steroids.
+- An effective treatment to regulate excess NK cells brings into play the utilisation of steroids.
 Prednisone is a commonly used steroid administered in a dosage of about 10 mg to 20 mg every day.
 However, steroids during pregnancy can have serious side effects on both the mother and the unborn child.
 Steroids may not just suppress the NK cells activity but can also dampen the entire immune system leaving the pregnant woman more susceptible to common cold and flu.

 - Some patients used certain natural products and herbal treatments and experienced positive results.
 These natural treatments can prove effective in controlling excess NK cells and reducing inflammation.
 However, it is advised that you consult your doctor before taking any such natural treatment during pregnancy to avoid any probable complications later on.

 Nature killer cells may be a possible cause of unexplained infertility.
 The probability certainly increases in case a woman is prone to inflammatory conditions of the pelvic cavity or PCOS.
-Screening fertility patients, particularly, those who have undergone recurrent miscarriages for NK cells can help in producing important results and finding out viable treatments for successful pregnancy in future.
+Screening fertility patients, particularly, those who have undergone recurrent miscarriages for NK cells, can help in producing important results and finding out viable treatments for successful pregnancy in future.

-Also Read: Epithelial Cells in Urine during Pregnancy
+Also Read: Epithelial Cells in Urine During Pregnancy